 The questions below are meant to be used in a guided discussion on the book, “Sapiens: A Brief History of Humankind” by Yuval Noah Harari.
-If you are interested in my detailed notes from this book, please email me.
+If you are interested in more detailed notes from this book, they are available here.

 A brief synopsis of the book is reprinted below from Amazon.